AymenRumi/Notes/README.md

-# Stars EDA - 2 Month (Jan,Feb) Observation Report
+# Stars EDA 2 Month - Observation Report

 This is a small report from my Stars EDA, it will focus on some interesting findings that need answers.
 The main EDA document is where most of the analysis is.